MajaFriedemann/Normative-and-informational-confidence-matching/README.md

 The experiment can also be set to include information seeking trials, where the participant after making a decision and confidence judgement, does not see a partner's response but instead is asked if they would like to see an easier version of the stimulus again (as a measure of "true" decision confidence).
 Strategic/non-strategic version (line 78), dots/squircles version (line 75) and basic/info-seeking version (line 68) can all be set in index.html

-Code for Studies 1 (without info seeking and without squircles), 3 (without squircles), and 4
+Code for DPhil Studies 1 (without info seeking, without squircles), 3 (with info seeking, without squircles), and 4 (with info seeking, with squircles)